Skip to main content

 Biography

-Diana received her BSc in Biomedical Science from the University of Bedfordshire in 2016, which she followed up with an MSc in Immunology and Allergy at the University of Nottingham.
-Her master's research focused on the interaction between macrophages and fibroblasts in the process of wound healing.
-After finishing her studies, she started working in the industry as a Research Associate for Autolus, a cancer immunotherapy company.
-She has been involved in developing and improving the process of CAR-T manufacturing.
+Diana Coman received her BSc in Biomedical Science from the University of Bedfordshire in 2016, which she followed up with an MSc in Immunology and Allergy at the University of Nottingham.
+Upon completing her studies, she entered the Cell and Gene Therapy industry as a Research Associate for a cancer immunotherapy company, where she contributed to the enhancement of CAR-T manufacturing processes.

 Research